Convince Your Boss

 STEP 1 — Be Prepared

-- Review the full IRCE 2017 agenda with nearly 200 sessions and map out your customized conference agenda.
+Review the full IRCE 2019 agenda (available in the fall) with 130+ sessions and map out your customized conference agenda.
 IRCE offer tracks across a variety of topics and markets; choose a mix of sessions that benefit you personally and that can expand your whole team’s expertise.

-- Download this persuasive letter for your boss.
-Include a few of the sessions you’d like to attend, and name-drop some speakers.
+Download this persuasive letter and provide to your boss.
+Include a few of the sessions you’d like to attend in the letter, and name-drop some speakers.

 STEP 2 — Pick the Right Time to Talk About It

-- Tell your boss you’ll bring back best practices from leading retailers and brands including Amazon, Facebook, Google, Macy’s, Neiman Marcus, Saks Fifth Avenue, Staples, Timberland, Touch of Modern, Tumi, Unique Vintage and Wayfair.
+Tell your boss you’ll bring back best practices from leading retailers and brands.

-- Tell your boss about the sessions focused on usability, marketing, omnichannel strategy, technology, direct to consumer, merchandising, social and search — skills that will complement your capabilities.
+Tell your boss about the sessions focused on usability, marketing, omnichannel strategy, technology, merchandising and search — skills that will complement your capabilities.

 STEP 3 — Leverage Your Communication Skills